Alwinator/thesis-template/README.md

 Just push and download the latest build from [here](https://github.com/Alwinator/thesis-template/actions/workflows/build.yml).

 ### Watcher (Ubuntu only)
-The watcher automatically monitors you files and automatically rebuild and refreshes the PDF when the build is done.
+The watcher automatically monitors your files and automatically rebuilds and refreshes the PDF when the build is complete.

 #### Install
 ```